Employment Outside of Cornell

 As a J-1 exchange visitor, you can only work at Cornell University in the position named on your DS-2019 form.
 Substantial off-campus employment is not allowed.

-Any off-campus work must be approved by the Office of Global Learning.
+Any off-campus work must be approved by International Services.
 The activity must be related to the objectives of your J-1 exchange visitor program and may not delay its completion.
-You will need a letter of permission from the Office of Global Learning before you begin.
+You will need a letter of permission from us before you begin.

 H-1B and E-3

-H-1B and E-3 are employer, location, and duty specific.
+H-1B and E-3 statuses are employer-, location-, and duty-specific.
 This means you may work only for Cornell doing the job duties specified in your H-1B or E-3 application.

 O-1

-O-1 status is employer-specific and employment-specific.
+O-1 status is employer- and employment-specific.
 This means you may work only for Cornell and only in the job duties specified when your O-1 petition was approved.

 TN